The Clear Edge

 Here’s the framework that ends that cycle.

-Pattern recognition isn’t one skill - it’s four progressive capabilities that take you from reactive incident response to strategic pattern elimination.
+Pattern recognition isn’t one skill.
+It’s four progressive capabilities that move you from reactive incident response to strategic pattern elimination.

 The Framework Structure: